manduca-a/web_crawler/README.md

 **Usage:**
 - **POC Testing:** Simulate website interactions to assess functionality under different proxy setups.
-- **Web Traffic Increase:** Boost website hits by generating requests from multiple proxy IPs.
+- **Traffic Behavior Testing:** Analyze how websites respond to requests originating from different IP addresses and network locations.
 - **Proxy Rotation Testing:** Evaluate the effectiveness of rotating proxy IPs.
 - **Web Scraping Testing:** Assess web scraping tasks under different proxy configurations.
 - **DDoS Awareness:** Caution: The tool has the potential for misuse as a DDoS tool.
 Ensure responsible and ethical use.